CS6930GroupWork/Readmittedrate/README.md

 # Readmitted-Rate
 --------
 **_Patients readmitted rate_**, which is a **supervised learning** classification problem. <br>
-Using a combination of models **(KNN, SVM, Decision Tree, Perceptron and Naïve Bayes algorithms）** to deal with the real-world datasets from UCI machine learning lab. <br>
+Using a combination of models **(KNN, SVM, Decision Tree, Perceptron and Naïve Bayes algorithms）**<br>
+to deal with the real-world datasets from UCI machine learning lab. <br>

 Including:
 ---